Joseph Grimaldi: Legacy and reputation

 A contributor to Bentley's Miscellany wrote in 1846: "To those who never saw him, description is fruitless; to those who have, no praise comes up to their appreciation of him.
 We therefore shake our heads and say 'Ah!
 You should have seen Grimaldi!'"
 Another writer commented that his performances elevated his role by "acute observation upon the foibles and absurdities of society. ...
 He is the finest practical satyrist that ever existed. ...
 He was so extravagantly natural, that [no one was] ashamed to laugh till tears coursed down their cheeks at Joe and his comicalities."
 The British dramatist James Planché worried, in a rhymed couplet, that Grimaldi's death meant the end of a genre: "Pantomime's best days are fled; Grimaldi, Barnes, Bologna dead!"

 Grimaldi became "easily the most popular English entertainer of his day".
 The Victoria and Albert Museum and the actor Simon Callow have both concluded that no other Clown achieved Grimaldi's level of fame.
 Richard Findlater, author of a 1955 Grimaldi biography, commented: "Here is Joey the Clown, the first of 10,000 Joeys who took their name from him; here is the genius of English fun, in the holiday splendour of his reign at Sadler's Wells and Covent Garden ... during his lifetime [Grimaldi] was generally acclaimed as the funniest and best-loved man in the British theatre."
 A later biographer, Andrew McConnell Stott, wrote that "Joey had been the first great experiment in comic persona, and by shifting the emphasis of clowning from tricks and pratfalls to characterisation, satire and a full sense of personhood, he had established himself as the spiritual father of all those later comedians whose humour stems first and foremost from a strong sense of identity."

 Grimaldi is remembered today in an annual memorial service on the first Sunday in February at Holy Trinity Church in Hackney.
 The service, which has been held since the 1940s, attracts hundreds of clown performers from all over the world who attend the service in full clown costume.
 In 2010 a coffin-shaped musical memorial dedicated to Grimaldi, made of musical floor tiles, was installed in Joseph Grimaldi Park.
 The bronze tiles are tuned so that when danced upon it is possible to play "Hot Codlins".
 A 2017 film, Grimaldi: The Funniest Man in the World, revolves around Grimaldi's life and starred the Chuckle Brothers, Vicki Michelle and David Essex.
+A 2025 album by the Joey Clowns, Tippitywitchet, contains 11 songs that Grimaldi performed, written by Charles Dibdin the Younger, including "All the World's in Paris".